What is a Good Debt-to-Income (DTI) Ratio?

 Your debt-to-income ratio (DTI) measures the amount of your income that goes toward debt each month.
 It’s calculated by adding up all of your monthly debt payments and dividing that total by your gross monthly income.

 It’s an important indicator for lenders choosing which borrowers to approve because a credit score alone simply tells a lender whether you’ve made consistent payments on your past loans.
-Your debt-to-income ratio, on the other hand, helps lenders determine if you’ll be able afford all your loan payments once this new debt is added to your existing load.
+Your debt-to-income ratio, on the other hand, helps lenders determine if you’ll be able to afford all your loan payments once this new debt is added to your existing load.

 A low debt-to-income ratio indicates that you should have plenty of room in your budget to pay back the loan.
 A high debt-to-income ratio indicates that you might struggle to make payments, and therefore could be a default risk.